OpenEvalProject/evals/manuscripts/elife-41461/v1/manuscript.md

 After RecJf exonuclease digestion, the chromatin was eluted and subjected to reverse crosslinking and ethanol precipitation.
 Purified single-stranded DNA was then circularized with CircLigase, annealed with oligonucleotides complementary to the BamHI restriction site and linearized by BamHI digestion.
 The linearized single-stranded DNA was purified by ethanol precipitation and subjected to PCR amplification with NEBNext High-Fidelity 2X PCR Master Mix and ChIP-nexus primers.
 The ChIP-nexus libraries were then gel-purified before sequencing with Illumina NextSeq 500.

-## Reporter-ChIP-nexus
+#### Reporter-ChIP-nexus

 To transform cells with the reporter plasmid, 1.5 × 107 Kc167 cells were diluted in 10 ml SFX media and seeded into a 10 cm cell culture dish.
 A mixture of 2.5 µg reporter plasmids, 20 µl FuGENE HD reagent and 500 µl Opti-MEM Reduced Serum Medium was then added to the cell culture.
 Transfected cells were cultured for 48 hr at 25°C to allow proper expression of the reporter.
 ChIP-nexus was performed on the whole cell extracts from transfected cells following standard ChIP-nexus procedure as described above.
 After sequencing, reporter-ChIP-nexus samples were aligned to the combined genome of dm3 and the specific reporter construct.
 Only reads that uniquely aligned to the reporter sequence were used for analysis and PCR duplicates with the same ChIP-nexus barcode were removed.

-## Reporter expression quantification
+#### Reporter expression quantification

 Expression of the reporter was quantified by calculating the expression of GFP RNA from the reporter over the expression of the endogenous RNA from the RpL30 locus, after normalizing for the difference in copy number between the reporter and the endogenous genome.

 For cDNA preparations, 5 × 105 transfected cells were transferred into 1.5 ml tubes and washed with cold PBS.
 After removing all liquid, cells were lysed and incubated with 500 µl TRIzol Reagent at room temperature for 5 min.
 Total RNA was then extracted with 100 µl Chloroform and purified with a Direct-zol RNA MiniPrep kit. cDNA was generated with a High-Capacity RNA-to-cDNA Kit.

 For DNA preparations, 5 × 105 transfected Drosophila Kc167 cells were transferred to 1.5 ml tubes and washed with cold PBS.
 After removing all liquid, cells were lysed with 50 µl ChIP buffer.
 Cell lysates were incubated with 150 Elution buffer (50 mM Tris pH 8.0, 10 mM EDTA, 1% SDS), 100 µl TE buffer (50 mM Tris pH 8.0, 1 mM EDTA) and 4 µl RNAse A for 30 min at 37°C. Then, 2 µl Protease K was added to the mixture and incubated at 65°C for 2 hr.
 The DNA was then purified with an ethanol precipitation. qPCR on both the cDNA and DNA was performed using Fast SYBR Green Master Mix and primers against GFP and RpL30.
-The relative expression of the reporter was calculated using the following equations.GFPexpression=2Ct(GFPDNA)−Ct(GFPcDNA)RpL30expresssion=2Ct(RpL30DNA)−Ct(RpL30cDNA)GFPrelativeexpression=(GFPexpression)/RpL30expression
+The relative expression of the reporter was calculated using the following equations.

+$$
+GFPexpression=2^{Ct(GFPDNA)−Ct(GFPcDNA)}
+$$

+$$
+RpL30expresssion=2^{Ct(RpL30DNA)−Ct(RpL30cDNA)}
+$$

+$$
+GFPrelativeexpression=(GFPexpression)/RpL30expression
+$$

 For this analysis, cDNA was prepared from two to three biological replicates (cells were transfected and processed on different dates) using 5 × 105 transfected cells each.
 Two technical replicates (the same biological sample were split into two and processed side by side) were performed during qPCR.

-## Gene-specific 5’ RNA sequencing
+#### Gene-specific 5’ RNA sequencing

 This method is similar to 5’ RNA amplification of cDNA ends (RACE) but uses reagents and steps from ChIP-nexus.
 Briefly, total RNA was isolated from 5 × 105 transfected cells as above, and cDNA was generated from the GFP RNA using SuperScript II Reverse Transcriptase and a primer against GFP that has partial TruSeq P5 sequences at the 5’ end (GFP_reversetx_primer).
 The cDNA was purified by treatment with RNAse A and RNAse H at room temperature for 30 min, followed by ethanol precipitation.
 The cDNA circularization, cutting and PCR amplification was then performed as in the ChIP-nexus protocol (thus without rolling circle amplifications), except that a new BamHI cutting oligo (reversetx_BamHI_cutting) was annealed before BamHI cutting, and a barcoded P7-GFP fusion primer (reversetx_barcode_primer_#1) was used in the PCR.
 After sequencing with TruSeq primers, the reads were aligned to the dm3-reporter combined genome, and the first bases of the P5 sequenced reads were recorded as the stop bases of the reverse transcriptase and correspond to the 5’ ends of the GFP RNA from the reporter plasmid.

-## Quantification and statistical analysis
+### Quantification and statistical analysis

-## Normalization of Pol II signal on the plasmid
+#### Normalization of Pol II signal on the plasmid

 Due to variations in the transfection efficiency, absolute Pol II signal on different plasmids is not comparable.
 As a result, paused Pol II stability needs to be accessed by comparing Pol II signal under control and triptolide-treated conditions.
 Because control and triptolide-treated samples come from the same pool of transfected cells, they have the same transfection efficiency and the same plasmid/Kc167 genome ratio.
 Therefore, Pol II signal on the plasmids under control and triptolide-treated conditions can be directly compared after normalizing for read counts.